 “Quite something isn’t he?”

 For half a year or more, Harry had been in their bed.
 It was Tom, at first.
-The whispered fantasies.
+The whispered fantasies of couples fucking with another man.
 Harry’s hands under her dress, tracing her outlines through a whisper of tights.
 Her hands in his flies in a stock cupboard.
 Harry’s cock in her mouth, Harry’s come spilling down her shaking legs.
 At a wedding, they went to, after hours at a conference, on the back stairs at work.
 She had to admit they weren’t far from her own.
 And then last month the invite had landed.
 A weighty old-school thing on glossy card stock.
 The 150th anniversary of Gallowglass & Rudd.
 Dinner at Aubrey’s with dancing to follow.
 Tom couldn’t go – off to Berlin – but everyone else would be there for sure.
 Tom had scribbled on the back of it as he left.
 “Now’s your chance.”
 Yes, this had been building for a while.

 Read all about the wonderful author: E T Costello